B.A., The University of Dallas; M.A., St. Louis University; Ph.D., The Catholic University of America

 Grewen Hall 202, email@example.com

-Nell Champoux holds an M.A. in Western Esotericism and Mysticism from the University of Amsterdam and is currently a Ph.D. candidate in the Department of Religion at Syracuse University.
+Nell Champoux holds an M.A. in Western Esotericism and Mysticism from the University of Amsterdam and a Ph.D. from Syracuse University.
 She most commonly teaches a senior seminar on Religion, Sex, and Gender that traces an historical trajectory from antiquity to various nineteenth-century religious movements in upstate New York like the Shakers and Spiritualists.
 Nell is currently working on a dissertation titled Visionary Architecture: Monastic Magic and Cognition in John of Morigny’s Liber florum, which treats the work of fourteenth-century Benedictine monk John of Morigny and his struggle to keep his text from being classified as illicit magic by church authorities.
 A chapter from this dissertation has been published in the journal Medieval Mystical Theologyunder the title “Blithe Heterodoxy: Reading John of Morigny’s Fourteenth-Century Magic through Michel Foucault and Hélène Cixous.”
 Nell’s research and teaching combine approaches from the history of religions with an attention to post-modern theory.

 Amy M. Chaney